 Typically, this sort of engagement is for an agreed monthly fee (plus potentially a % of media above a certain threshold if applicable).
 Pricing depends on the complexity and the required outcome.
 To give you an indication:

-Google Ads: We generally manage Google Ads campaigns starting at around $4,000 per month.
+Google Ads: We generally manage Google Ads campaigns starting from $3,500 per month.
 This will then scale depending on media spend and complexity of account.
 Media management will generally be 9% to 19% of monthly ad spend depending on scale (only charged above a certain threshold).

-SEO: Our SEO clients are typically paying us $4,000 to $8,000 per month for an ongoing SEO campaign.
+SEO: Our SEO engagements start at $3,000 per month for an ongoing SEO campaign.
 Once again the rate for an individual client will depend on scope:

 Paid Social: Facebook, LinkedIn or other paid social channels can be the hardest to price.
 An effective paid social campaign requires strategy, tracking, creative, media management and technical efficiency.
 Almost all digital marketing disciplines touch an effective paid social campaign.
-Generally speaking, if we are running a paid social campaign for a client it will be in the $4,000 to $8,000 per month range to Rocket, plus media fees (again, typically only above an agreed threshold).
+Generally speaking, if we are running a paid social campaign for a client it will start at $3,500 per month to Rocket, plus media fees (again, typically only above an agreed threshold).

 The rates above are indicative only.
 The cost for your campaigns will vary depending on scope, complexity, and competition.
 On occasion, these indicative ranges can go up when we’re managing very large media budgets or there is out-of-the-ordinary complexity.
 We also have some clients paying less than the above for very simple campaigns or where the engagement is more about maintenance.

 Campaigns are for an initial period of 6 or 12 months with an intention from both parties of a much longer relationship.
 We have clients using us for single or multiple channels and there are typically cost savings when we are engaged to work on multiple channels.